 4. Now, you can embed the code right into your website.
 Here's how to do that for a variety of sites.

 Now, any leads coming in from your form will automatically create new Projects in the Inquiry stage of your HoneyBook Project Pipeline!
-You can even check out our Workflow options to automate some processes even further!
+You can even automate responses to incoming Inquiries — sending emails, Brochures, and more — using Workflows!

 Your Contact Form look a little different than this?
-Your account may be using a different version of our forms: check out this article instead!
+You may still be using our Legacy Contact Forms — time to convert to the new builder!

 Want to learn more?